 So what does he plan to pursue now, medicine or engineering?
 Nick says he isn’t quite sure.
 “My interests lie somewhere in the middle.
 I really like biomedical engineering, chemical engineering, and the biological application of these types of fields.”
 What he always comes back to is that he wouldn’t have even realized his love of both engineering and the humanities if it weren’t for his mentors.
 “The thing is that these coaches are not just professionally invested, they’re also genuinely emotionally invested.
 I’ve been able to become real friends with my mentors, and it was the interest they took in me and the relationships I developed that helped me realize my dream.”

 Fortunately for Leandro, Accessive is no stranger to situations like his, resulting in his pairing with mentor Anna Lenaker.
-With tips ranging from proper room decor to personal statement etiquette, Anna worked with Leandro to pour his heart out onto his application, navigating through writer's block and tricky submission guidelines to land Leandro a spot at Carnegie Mellon University.
+Anna worked with Leandro to pour his heart out onto his application, navigating through writer's block and tricky submission guidelines to land Leandro a spot at Carnegie Mellon University.
 Now free to learn from intellectuals to his heart's content, Leandro plans to add his own contributions through studying computer science, while keeping up with Anna and her foreign studies at the University of Oxford.